-Our Holding Company Structure and Contractual Arrangements with the VIE and Its Individual Shareholders
+Our Holding Company Structure and the Contractual Arrangements

-QuantaSing Group Limited is an exempted company with limited liability incorporated under the laws of the Cayman Islands with no substantive operation.
-We carry out our business in China through Beijing Liangzizhige, our WFOE, and its contractual arrangements, commonly known as the VIE structure, with Beijing Feierlai, a variable interest entity based in China, and its nominee shareholder.
+QuantaSing Group Limited is an exempted company with limited liability incorporated under the laws of the Cayman Islands with no substantive operations.
+We carry out our individual online learning services business in China through Beijing Liangzizhige, one of our WFOEs, and its contractual arrangements, commonly known as the VIE structure, with Beijing Feierlai, a variable interest entity based in China, and its nominee shareholder.

-A series of contractual agreements, including voting rights proxy agreement, equity pledge agreement, exclusive consultancy and service agreement and exclusive option agreement, have been entered into by and among our WFOE, the VIE and its shareholder.
-The contractual arrangements allow us to (1) be considered as the primary beneficiary of the VIE for accounting purposes and consolidate the financial results of the affiliated entities, (2) receive substantially all of the economic benefits of the affiliated entities, (3) have the pledge right over the equity interests in the VIE as the pledgee, and (4) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+A series of contractual arrangements, including voting rights proxy agreement, equity pledge agreement, exclusive consultancy and service agreement and exclusive option agreement, have been entered into by and among Beijing Liangzizhige, Beijing Feierlai and its shareholder.
+In addition, in May 2024, a similar series of contractual arrangements were entered into by and among Beijing Chuangyuqizhi Technology Co., Ltd. ("Beijing Chuangyuqizhi"), one of our WFOEs, Beijing Zhixueduxing and its nominee shareholder.
+The contractual arrangements allow us to (1) be considered as the primary beneficiary of the VIEs for accounting purposes and consolidate the financial results of the affiliated entities, (2) receive substantially all of the economic benefits of the affiliated entities, (3) have the pledge right over the equity interests in the VIEs as the pledgee, and (4) have an exclusive option to purchase all or part of the equity interests in the VIEs when and to the extent permitted by PRC law.
 For more details of these contractual arrangements, see "Item 4.
 Information on the Company-C. Organizational Structure-Our Contractual Arrangements."

 The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where the PRC law restricts direct foreign investment in certain operating companies, such as certain value-added telecommunication services and other internet related business.
-Neither QuantaSing Group Limited nor our WFOE owns any equity interests in the affiliated entities.
-Our contractual arrangements with the VIE and its nominee shareholder are not equivalent of an investment in the equity interest of the VIE, and investors may never hold equity interests in the Chinese operating companies, including the affiliated entities.
-Instead, we are regarded as the primary beneficiary of the VIE and consolidate the financial results of the affiliated entities under U.S. GAAP in light of the VIE structure.
+Neither QuantaSing Group Limited nor our WFOEs own any equity interests in the affiliated entities.
+Our contractual arrangements with the VIEs and their nominee shareholder are not equivalent of an investment in the equity interest of the VIEs, and investors may never hold equity interests in the Chinese operating companies, including the affiliated entities.
+Instead, we are regarded as the primary beneficiary of the VIEs and consolidate the financial results of the affiliated entities under U.S. GAAP in light of the VIE structure.
 Investors in the ADSs are purchasing the equity securities of QuantaSing Group Limited, the Cayman Islands holding company, rather than the equity securities of the affiliated entities.
-As used in this annual report, "we," "us," "our company," "our," "QuantaSing," or "QuantaSing Group" refers to QuantaSing Group Limited, together as a group with its subsidiaries, and, in the context of describing the substantive operations and financial information relating to such operations of QuantaSing Group Limited and its subsidiaries as a whole, refers to QuantaSing Group Limited and its subsidiaries and the affiliated entities.